vapor/docs/3.0/docs/concepts/services.md

 [`Request`](../http/request.md) is the most common `Container` type, which can be accessed in every [`Route`](../getting-started/routing.md).

+Containers cache instances of a given service (keyed by the requested protocol) on a per-container basis.

+1. Any given container has its own cache.
+No two containers will ever share a service instance, whether singleton or not.
+2. A singleton service is chosen and cached only by which interface(s) it supports and the service tag.
+There will only ever be one instance of a singleton service per-container, regardless of what requested it.
+3. A normal service is chosen and cached by which interface(s) it supports, the service tag, and the requesting client interface.
+There will be as many instances of a normal service per-container as there are unique clients requesting it.
+(Remembering that clients are also interface types, not instances - that's the `for:` parameter to `.make()`)

 ### EphemeralContainer

 EphemeralContainers are containers that are short-lived.
 Their cache does not stretch beyond a short lifecycle.
 The most common EphemeralContainer is an [HTTP Request](../http/request.md) which lives for the duration of the route handler.

 ### Service